 Face masking, Coloration, and general appearance

-WOLVES: Wolves come in a range of colors and, depending on the color, may or may not display a facial mask.
-Animals that are white or black, may have little to no masking compared to grizzled and gray animals.
-Even wolves that have masks (seen above- center and left photo), they consist of several different banded colors and blend/fade instead of being defined and sharply contrasting (such as black/white).
+WOLVES: Wolves come in a range of colors, and depending on the color, may or may not display a facial mask.
+Animals that are white or black may have little to no masking compared to grizzled and gray animals.
+On those wolves who have them (see above—center and left photo), masks will consist of several different banded colors and be well blended instead of being defined and sharply contrasting like the black and white masks found on some dogs.
 Wolves will have full masks and will not have facial markings such as open face masks, blazes or splashes.
-Wolves also have distinct cheek ruffs, tufts of longer hair coming off the sides of their face/cheeks.
-The hair should not be wavy or curly, but should be thick and flow out from the face.
+Wolves also have distinct cheek ruffs, tufts of longer hair coming off the sides of their face.
+The hair should not be wavy or curly, but thick and flowing out from the face.
 This is partly due to the large shape and overall structure of the head.

 - What is Phenotyping?